 Patents - granted for new inventions

 Designs Rights - you can register the look of a product you've designed and Design Rights must applied for at the IP office for new designs.
 Britain also has unregistered Design Rights automatically given for 15 years from the date created.
-It is very important to keep good records of the whole design process as well as any meetings and correspondence in case you are ever required to prove the originality of your work.
+It is very important to keep good records of the whole design and creative process as well as any meetings and correspondence in case you are ever required to prove the originality of your work.

 Trade Marks - can be applied for and registered for brand names, words, sounds and even smells.